ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 ## Path suffix

 The api-catalog URI SHALL be appended to the /.well-known/ path-prefix for "well-known locations".

-## Supported URI schemes

-The api-catalog well-known URI may be used with the HTTP and HTTPS URI schemes.

 ## Formats and associated media types